Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 - Fast
 - Allocation-free
 - Consistent
-- Debuggable
+- Easy-to-use
-- Transparent (that is, easy for end users to follow and understand)
 - Maintainable
-- Future-ready (i.e., for jobs)

 # Motivation

 [motivation]: #motivation

-This is both a performance and architectural change to MLAPI.
-Currently, serialization is one of our biggest offenders for CPU usage, and we've created pools to avoid allocations.
+This proposes classes to enable performance improvements in MLAPI.
+Currently, serialization is one of our biggest offenders for CPU usage, and we've created pools to avoid allocations, which are prone to missed Dispose() calls that create leaks.
+This proposal is to make our serializers much faster by incorporating unsafe code operating directly on `byte*` buffers and relying on `UnsafeUtility` to tap into some native-speed operations, and replace the serializer classes with structs and NativeArrays, making it feasible to create them on the stack as needed without incurring any GC overhead.

 # Guide-level explanation